knative/docs/serving/using-cert-manager-on-gcp.md

 ### Specifying our certificate

 Next we need to configure which certificate issuer to use and which secret we'll publish the certificate into.
+We will need to use the Secret `istio-ingressgateway-certs`.
+The following steps will overwrite such Secret if it already existed.

 ```shell
 # Change this value to the domain you want to use.